VUIIS/demo-singularity-spm-freeview/README.md

 to run the compiled executable in the container.

-SPM12 (https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) is not in this repository and must be installed separately.
+SPM12 (https://www.fil.ion.ucl.ac.uk/spm/software/spm12/) is not in this repository and must be installed separately on the compilation host.
 Edit `matlab/compile_matlab.sh` to point to it.

 SPM requires jumping an extra hurdle at the compilation step - we use a modified version of SPM's own compiler function `spm_make_standalone.m`, found at